crixsz/autoscriptxray/README.md

 # Autoscript | Free To Use For All
-Tolong di Fork atau "use this template" 🙏🙏

-Untuk Shadowsocks rekomendasi menggunakan aplikasi NetMod Syna
+For Shadowsocks recommended to use Netmod Syna
 # Feature

 Route Traffic to WARP

-Daftar Website rute dialihkan ke WARP
+Websites that has been routed to WARP
 - ChatGPT
 - Google
 - YouTube